aol/cyclops/cyclops-streams/readme.md

 # cyclops-streams

-Defines an api for more advanced sequential Streams.
+java.util.Streams on steriods!
+An implementation of the cyclops-sequence-api for more advanced sequential Streams.
 Extends java.util.stream.Stream and jool.Seq to add even more functionality.
-Reactive Streams support available if simple-react added to the classpath.
+Easy to use Reactive Streams support available if simple-react is added to the classpath.

 ## Getting cyclops-streams